prathmeshaghao/NFTBazar/README.md

+# NFT BAZAR - A Buildspace NFT Project

+Programmatically generate your own NFT collection, write + deploy a smart contract in Solidity, and build your own React dApp to let friends connect their wallets and interact w/ your NFTs.

 # Sample Hardhat Project

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, and a script that deploys that contract.